markusschloesser/M4L_MKS-70/README.md

 Future plans:
 1. make it birectional with patch parsing, so that the shown values represent the actual values.
 2. make it prettier and maybe do a popup version

+PS: It might work with the JX8P with Vecoven mod

+Thank you so much to Fred Vecoven for providing the updated firmware in the first place and for helping me with the maddening (original) sysex implementation of the device!